Molecular and Cell Biology PhD Program

 - The committee asks the student questions about the general area being studied and related to the 2nd year review document.

-- The examination will not be chaired by the major advisor, but rather by another member of the committee.
-The outcome of the exam will be “pass”, “conditional pass” (which will require additional coursework and/or rewrite of the 2nd year review document), “fail” with permission to retake the exam, or “fail” with dismissal from the program.
+- The review will not be chaired by the major advisor, but rather by another member of the committee.
+The outcome of the review will be “pass”, “conditional pass” (which will require additional coursework and/or rewrite of the 2nd year review document), “fail” with permission to retake the review, or “fail” with dismissal from the program.

-- The signed report on the 2nd year exam is given to the MCB Graduate Program Coordinator, Chelsea Bartos (BPB108).
+- The signed report on the 2nd year review is given to the MCB Graduate Program Coordinator, Chelsea Bartos (BPB108).

-- Any corrective actions to the 2nd year examination need to be completed prior to authorization to take the General Exam in the third year.
+- Any corrective actions to the 2nd year review need to be completed prior to authorization to take the General Exam in the third year.

 - GRAD 6950 (1-6 credits) (15 credits are required in order to graduate)